HuangOwen/Awesome-LLM-Compression/README.md

 - ZeroQuant(4+2): Redefining LLMs Quantization with a New FP6-Centric Strategy for Diverse Generative Tasks <br> Arxiv 2023 [[Paper]](https://arxiv.org/abs/2312.08583)

+- A Performance Evaluation of a Quantized Large Language Model on Various Smartphones <br> Arxiv 2023 [[Paper]](https://arxiv.org/abs/2312.12472)

 ### Pruning and Sparsity